Adaptive sticky banner

 Warning

-Before publishing your app in the store, make sure to replace the demo ad placement ID with a real one obtained from the Partner Interface.
+Before publishing your app in the store, make sure to replace the demo ad placement ID with a real one obtained from the Yandex Advertising Network interface.

 You can find the list of available demo ad placement IDs in the Demo ad units for testing section.